-- 1 Safety factors are to be applied to the minimum breaking strength (MBS) of the mooring line or tendon. - 2 Additional strength design criteria for tendons made up of steel tubulars are to comply with API RP 2T. - 3 Requirements of tendon minimum tension check are to comply with API RP 2T.
+- 1 Safety factors are to be applied to the minimum breaking strength (MBS) of the mooring line or tendon. - 2 Additional strength design criteria for tendons made up of steel tubulars are to comply with API RP 2T. - 3 Requirements of tendon minimum tension check are to comply with API RP 2T. - 4 The "Type of Design Conditions" are defined in 5-2/3.3 for Design Load Cases and 5-2/5 for Survival Load Cases.

-5 Fatigue Criteria for Steel Mooring Lines and Tendons (1 July 2020)
+5 Fatigue Criteria for Steel Mooring Lines and Tendons (1 July 2022)